pencer-io/pencer-io.github.io/_posts/2020-06-15-web-getting-started-github.md

 ![header](/assets/images/2020-06-01-21-54-29.png)

 This is the first post in a series, aimed at showing you step by step guides to creating your own static website hosted on GitHub for free.
 This post focuses on setting up a new GitHub account, choosing your Jekyll theme, and the cloning it to your first repository.
+More info [here](https://pencer.io/web/web-creating-free-blog/) on the other guides in this series.
 <!--more-->

-Other posts in this series:

-1. vscode
-2. blah blah

 ## Register with GitHub